-The pro-government al-Watan newspaper said "terrorist groups" were seeking to launch "the great battle" for the capital, but in its headline it said: "You will never get Damascus."'Elements of blackmail'
+The pro-government al-Watan newspaper said "terrorist groups" were seeking to launch "the great battle" for the capital, but in its headline it said: "You will never get Damascus."

 Meanwhile diplomatic moves are continuing ahead of Friday, the deadline for the end of the UN observer mission's mandate in Syria.

 Russian Foreign Minister Sergei Lavrov said the West had threatened to end the mission if Moscow opposed its draft resolution, which threatens more sanctions.

 Mr Lavrov said the attempts contained "elements of blackmail".

 Moscow has circulated its own draft resolution calling for the extension of the mandate but without a threat of sanctions.